rantrek/Document-Scanner/README.md

    - OpenCV

 ## Citation
-Parts of the code borrowed from the below blog posts and github repo.
+Parts of the code based on and borrowed from the below blog posts and GitHub repo.

 1) Contour Detection using OpenCV by LearnOpenCV. https://learnopencv.com/contour-detection-using-opencv-python-c/
-2) OpenCV document scanner by Mariusz Ryndzionek. https://github.com/mryndzionek/scanner#license
+2) OpenCV document scanner by Mariusz Ryndzionek. https://github.com/mryndzionek/scanner
+3) How to Build a Kick-Ass Mobile Document Scanner in 5 minutes by pyimagesearch. https://pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/